-According to the state-gaming compacts, Oregon’s 9 tribal casinos are not required to either report their payout returns nor is there a required minimum payout return.
+According to the state-gaming compacts, the 9 Indian casinos in Oregon are not required to either report their payout returns nor is there a legally required minimum payout return.

-The 9 Native American tribal casinos in Oregon are:
+The 9 American Indian tribal casinos in Oregon are:

 - Chinook Winds Casino Resort in Lincoln City;

 - The Mill Casino Hotel in North Bend;

 - Spirit Mountain Casino in Grand Ronde;

 - Three Rivers Casino & Hotel in Florence;

 - Three Rivers Casino Coos Bay in Coos Bay; and

 Summary of Oregon Slot Machine Casino Gambling 2018

 Oregon slot machine casino gambling consists of 9 American Indian tribal casinos with video lottery terminal style slot machines run by the Oregon Lottery.
 Oregon state law also permits a half-dozen VLTs in bars, with racinos allowed to have up to ten VLTs.
 The maximum bet is $2.50, with a maximum payout of $600.